Musculoskeletal Ultrasound Guided Joint Injections

 If the injection provides significant pain relief and other treatments have not been effective or are unsuitable, steroid injections can be safely repeated.
 In some cases, injections are used as a “window of opportunity” to engage in rehabilitation exercises.
 As your pain is better managed, the focus shifts to exercise and conservative treatment, potentially reducing the need for further injections.
 You can discuss the possibility of repeat injections with our doctor.
 In more chronic conditions such as osteoarthritis, hyaluronic acid injections may be appropriate to repeat.

 Most patients have steroid injections without significant side effects.
 The risk of side effects may increase with stronger doses, but our ultrasound-guided injections aim to minimise these risks by using the smallest effective dose.
-The steroids we use, such as Triamcinolone acetonide and Methylprednisolone, are long-acting and offer prolonged pain relief.
+The steroids we use are long-acting and offer prolonged pain relief.

 While the injection process is generally well-tolerated, a small percentage of patients may experience a post-injection flare, characterised by increased pain within the first 24 hours.
 This typically subsides within a few days, and simple painkillers or a cold compress can help manage discomfort.